 Activity enters explicitly into our model in three places: the ratio $k$, which governs the binding kinetics of myosin II minifilaments [Eq.~(\ref{eq:myosinDensity})]; the magnitude of isotropic contractile stresses $\zeta$ [Eq.~(\ref{eq:sigma})], and; the magnitude, $\alpha$, of the monopolar-like processive force $\propto P^i$ [Eq.~(\ref{eq:myosinForceBalance})].
-For the latter, we recall that, in this dimensionless presentation, a characteristic myosin minifilament velocity has been absorbed into the definitions of various quantities, and hence $\alpha$ is a number between 0 and 1 (SM Sec.~4 \cite{supp_al-izzi}).
+For the latter, we recall that, in this dimensionless presentation, a characteristic myosin minifilament velocity has been absorbed into the definitions of various quantities, and therefore $\alpha$ is a number between 0 and 1 (Appendix \ref{sec:app4}).

 In principle, each of these active quantities, as well as passive dissipative coefficients and storage moduli, can depend on variables that are not treated hydrodynamically, such as the concentration of available ATP.
-Couplings of this type cannot be obtained from either (broken-)symmetries or the relevant conservation principles at play, and instead must be obtained either empirically or from a microscopic model.
+Couplings of this type cannot be obtained from either (broken) symmetries or the relevant conservation principles at play, and instead must be obtained either empirically or from a microscopic model.